scriptsharks/scriptsharks.source/docs/index.md

 ## News

+### 2022.09.15

+Check out the new [Ransomware Rising](/0x00 History/05 Ransomware Rising/) article in the history section, detailing malware trends in the 2010s!

 ### 2022.08.24

 I added [Millenial Malware](/0x00 History/04 Millenial Malware/) to the history section.
 Spoiler: It's just so many worms, all over the place...